nitrictech/pulumi-awstags-native/sdk/python/README.md

 ## Authoring a Pulumi Native Provider

-This boilerplate creates a working Pulumi-owned provider named `awstags`.
+This boilerplate creates a working Pulumi-owned provider named `pulumi-awstags`.
 It implements a random number generator that you can [build and test out for yourself](#test-against-the-example) and then replace the Random code with code specific to your provider.